Ita Mangan (Chair)

 She is currently on the Board of the Friends of St Brigid’s Hospice and Homecare Service, Curragh, Co.
 Kildare.

-Mary is Age & Opportunity’s Company Secretary and Chair of our Finance, Governance, HR, Quality and Safety Committee.
+Mary is Age & Opportunity’s Company Secretary and Chair of our Finance, Governance, HR, Quality, Safety and Nominations Committee.

 Tony Mc Carthy, A.I.I.P.A., Dip. in Adm., Dip. in Legal Studies is a retired Revenue official.

-Tony is an active PAL (Physical Activity Leader) with Age & Opportunity’s Sport Programme, and is also an Age & Opportunity Fitline mentor.
+Tony is an active PAL (Physical Activity Leader) with Age & Opportunity’s Active Programme, and is also an Age & Opportunity FitLine mentor.
 He previously held officer positions with B.L.E. (now Athletics Ireland) and Active Retirement Ireland.

 He is a member of the Secretariat of Dun Laoghaire-Rathdown P.P.N and he represents the P.P.N. on the Joint Policing Committee.

-Tony is a member of Age & Opportunity’s Audit Committee and a member of our Go for Life Advisory Group.
+Tony is a member of Age & Opportunity’s Audit and Risk Committee and a member of our Active Programme Advisory Group.